PMP vs. MBA or PMP & MBA

 Project Management vs MBA– I recently saw an article that called the PMP the poor man’s MBA.
 I see the MBA and PMP credentials far differently.
 Lets look at how each credential can enhance your career:

 PMP – When you earn the PMP credential, you demonstrate you have five to seven years relevant project management experience (PMI does a very good job of vetting PMP candidates), and the basics of Project Management education.
 It also shows you can synthesize your experience to answer the complex questions on the very difficult PMP exam to a level of proficiency that enables you to pass the exam.
 It prepares you to better lead projects in a global economy with other PMP’s all speaking the same project management language.
 It also gives your resume an added boost when looking for Project Management positions because while over twenty million people call themselves project managers, less than 5% carry this prestigious credential.
-Learn more about the PMP with the Cheetah Smart Start Guide to the PMP.
+Learn more about how to pass the PMP exam online today.

 Project Management positions are typically mid-level management, tactical in nature – very important yes, and quite possibly, if you maneuver your career correctly can even put you on an executive track.
 But you’re going to have to do more than just do a fantastic job of managing your projects to do make it to the “C” suite.